yashkantharia/Circular_Pie/README.md

 2. Create a new branch.
 3. Make your changes and commit them.
 4. Push your changes to your forked repository.
-5. Submit a pull request.
+5. Submit a pull request..